JakobCoding/100daysofPython/README.md

 # 100 Days of Python 🐍
-100 days of Python Course run by Angela Ye
+100 days of Python with over 100 projects

+here are the links to some of them below: